aakashrawat1910/CICDFlaskTest/README.md

 # CI/CD Pipeline using Jenkins and GitHub Actions

-This guide provides step-by-step instructions to set up a CI/CD pipeline using **Jenkins** and **GitHub Actions** for a Python web application.
-The pipeline includes build, test, and deployment to an AWS EC2 instance.
+This guide provides comprehensive instructions to set up a CI/CD pipeline using **Jenkins** and **GitHub Actions** for a Python web application.
+The pipeline includes build, test, and deployment stages to an AWS EC2 instance.

 ---